 What It Means To Let Go.

 Letting go means: To face the worst case scenario and make peace with it.
 Prior to letting go, men are constantly swinging between hope and despair; one minute, they get their hopes up—because they think they see a positive sign, and the next minute, their hopes get dashed—because they think they see a negative sign.
 Hopes up—hopes dashed.
 Rinse and repeat.
 Men who save their marriages stop themselves from falling into this futile, addictive, pattern of deterioration.
-In other words, these men protect themselves from being hurt over and over again simply by not engaging in one of the single most counter-productive behaviors to healing and saving the marriage which is trying to change your wife’s mind.
+In other words, these men protect themselves from being hurt over and over again by not engaging in one of the single most counter-productive behaviors to healing and saving the marriage: trying to change your wife’s mind.

 Why Trying To Change Your Wife’s Mind Will Never Work.